 Enclosed in a particularly stiff, very modern-looking angular-style headstock, the dynamically balanced spindle (made from a heat-treated alloy-steel) ran in high-precision ball races, a design change (from the usual plain bearings) that was also adopted during the 1930s on some contemporary models from other American makers including Ames, Wade and Hardinge.
 The front bearing assembly was constructed from a matched pair of races, set back-to-back and pre-loaded - while the single bearing at the rear was free to move and allow for expansion.
-On early versions of the lathe, the grease-packed bearings could, after several months' of use, be recharged with lubricant through removable plus into which a grease gun fitting could be screwed - later models were given maintenance-free, sealed-for-life bearings.
+On early versions of the lathe, the grease-packed bearings could, after several months of use, be recharged with lubricant through removable plus into which a grease gun fitting could be screwed - later models were given maintenance-free, sealed-for-life bearings.
 The all-important spindle nose was formed as a miniature version of the then-popular and effective American long-taper key-drive type, a fitting that not only provided a robust and secure mounting but also allowed high speeds to be run in reverse with complete safety.
-In order to stop the spindle rotating as fittings were changed (an important point often neglected by many makers) a locking pin was arranged to engage with a notched wheel at the left-hand end of the spindle.
+To stop the spindle rotating as fittings were changed (an important point often neglected by many makers) a locking pin was arranged to engage with a notched wheel at the left-hand end of the spindle.
 In order to ensure absolute concentricity between the spindle nose and its various fittings and collets, the headstock was first assembled and then locked to the bed (twin eccentric screws engaging in the bed's central T-lot).
 Once in place the usual trick of grinding the spindle mouth, chuck seat and tapered nose was adopted, the bed acting as a reference plane and mounting for the grinding head.
 Collets were retained by either a simple screw-type draw-tube or by a lever-action assembly, in each case end thrust being taken against a separate ball-thrust bearing.
 With a spindle able to pass a 55/64" bar, the maximum round collet capacity was ¾", square 17/32" and across the flats of hexagon stock 21/32".